 Students enrolling in the clinic for the first time must also concurrently enroll in the Cyberlaw Clinic Seminar, a two-credit course aimed at enhancing the practice skills of clinic students while informing them on the substantive legal issues that make up the Clinic practice.

-Enrollment for the 2013-2014 academic year took place during the spring of 2013.
-For updated information on registration and clinical policies for all Harvard Law School clinics, please visit the HLS Office of Clinical and Pro Bono Programs website.
+Enrollment for the 2016-17 academic year in now complete.
+2017-18 academic year enrollment will begin in spring 2017.
+For updated information on registration and clinical policies for all Harvard Law School clinics, please visit the HLS Office of Clinical and Pro Bono Programs web page.

 The Cyberlaw Clinic usually accepts a small number of summer interns.
-Application information for summer 2014 internships will be available on the Berkman Center website in late-2013 or early-2014.
+Application information for summer 2017 internships will be available on the Berkman Center website in late-2016 or early-2017.